Collective motion of mutually coupled Thomas Oscillators: Spatially Separated Swirling Motion and Eddy Diffusion: Mutually Coupled Thomas System With Linear Coupling

 The mutual linear coupling is provided to the $x$ variable.
-Since the system is symmetric with respect to interchange among all the variables, coupling to other variables instead to $x$ would give the same dynamics.\\ The governing equation of motion is given by
+Since the system is symmetric to interchange among all the variables, coupling to other variables instead of $x$ would give the same dynamics.
+The governing equation of motion is given by

-where $cc$ is the coupling coefficient.\\ In this case the final state does not depend on the initial condition showing the absence of multistable states.
-We chose the third set of choices for the initial condition for all the calculations as for this choice transient time is least.
+where $cc$ is the coupling coefficient.
+In this case, the final state does not depend on the initial condition showing the absence of multistable states.
+We choose the third set of initial conditions for all the calculations for this choice, and transient time is the least.

-\subsubsection{Linear diffusive coupling with b=0.18}
+\subsection{Linear diffusive coupling with b=0.18}

-The dynamics of mutually coupled Thomas systems with $b=0.18$ can be visualized from the Lyapunov spectra and bifurcation diagram, as shown in Figure(\ref{CH6F1}).
-With the third set of initial condition, the nature of the dynamics is such that there is a transition from hyperchaotic to chaotic behaviour, indicated by the number of positive Lyapunov exponents, as we smoothly vary $cc$ from zero to a sufficiently large value.
+The dynamics of the mutually coupled system with $b=0.18$ can be visualized from the Lyapunov spectra( three largest) and bifurcation diagram, as shown in the Figure(\ref{CH6F1}).
+The nature of the dynamics is such that there is a transition from hyper-chaotic to chaotic behaviour, indicated by the number of positive Lyapunov exponents, as we smoothly vary $cc$ from zero to a sufficiently large value.
 The nature of dynamics also changes for a range of intermediate values of the coupling coefficient.
-There are limit cycle oscillations, as indicated by the zero value of the largest Lyapunov exponent(LLE)(red line ) with all other being negative, in the range $cc \sim 0.11-cc \sim 0.3$ with a small window of chaos which is confirmed by the positivity of the LLE(red line).\\
+There are limit cycle oscillations, as indicated by the zero value of LLE(red line ), with all others being negative.
+In the range $cc \sim 0.11$ to $cc \sim 0.3$, there is a small window of chaos confirmed by the positivity of the LLE(red line). \\

-The stability of the synchronized manifold is given by the negativity of the largest transverse Lyapunov exponent, $\lambda{^\bot}$(LTE).
+The negativity of LTE gives the stability of the synchronized manifold.
 LTE is calculated from the time evolution of the perturbation projections perpendicular to the synchronized manifold.
 Parallel and perpendicular projections of perturbations are defined by Equation(\ref{perturbation}) and their time evolutions are governed by Equation(\ref{stability_linear}). \\

-where {\bf J(X)} is the Jacobian matrix evaluated at the synchronization manifold. \\ ${\bf C}$ is the coupling matrix given by
+where {\bf J(X)} is the Jacobian matrix evaluated at the synchronization manifold. ${\bf C}$ is the coupling matrix given by

 where $cc$ is the coupling strength.
 The synchronization manifold is stable when the perturbations transversal to the manifold die out exponentially.
 This implies that all the Lyapunov exponents for the transversal perturbations are negative\cite{fuji83}.\\